 PAX 615 – Leading Organizational Change (3 SH)

-This is one of four Seminar courses that are geared primarily to second year graduate students at the Center for Justice & Peacebuilding.
+This is one of several Seminar courses that are geared primarily to second year graduate students at the Center for Justice & Peacebuilding.
 They require that a student have taken Foundations I & II unless otherwise noted.
 These seminar courses will be capped at 15 students, with up to 18 students with special instructor permission.
 Students from other graduate programs should meet with the professor to determine the suitability of the course for their learning goals.
 In order to participate in this particular advanced seminar, students will be required to have completed either the Foundations I course (offered by CJP) OR the Organizational Behavior course (offered by EMU’s MBA program).

 PAX 634 – Foundations for Justice & Peacebuilding II (6 SH)

 Foundations I and II give a comprehensive overview of justice and peacebuilding practice and its multi- disciplinary, multi-level aspects.
 Foundations I centered on personal, interpersonal, small group and organizational transformation analysis, theory and practice.
 Foundations II focuses on communal, societal and global processes of transformation, with particular attention to the relationship between power and the production of justice and peacebuilding theories and practices.
 Throughout the two courses, you will be required to understand and integrate ethical application of theory, technical utilization of analysis tools, and systematic processes of planning and implementation for practice interventions across a myriad of sectors in society.